cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 Publishing is done on a dedicated release manager machine or *publisher* system which interfaces with the stratum 0.

-Read-write access to a CernVM-FS repository is only available on a stratum 0 system or publisher system (and the publisher and stratum 0 could be the same system).
+Read-write access to a CernVM-FS repository is only available on a stratum 0 system or publisher system (the publisher and stratum 0 could be the same system).
-Write access is provided via a *union filesystem*, which overlays a writable scratch area on top of the read-only mount of the CernVM-FS repository.
+Write access is provided via a *union filesystem*, which overlays a writable scratch area and the read-only mount of the CernVM-FS repository.
 Publishing is an atomic operation: adding or changing files in a repository is done in a *transaction* that records and collectively commits a set of file system changes, preventing partial or incomplete updates of the repository and ensuring that changes are either applied completely, or not at all.